Change Default Mail App Mac How to change the default mail app on Mac

 Common issues when changing your default mail app

-- App doesn’t appear: If your desired email app doesn’t show up in the drop-down menu, check that it's installed properly and compatible with your macOS version.
-Opening the app at least once or rebooting your Mac can also solve this.
+- App doesn't appear: If your desired email app doesn't show up in the drop-down menu, check that it's installed properly and compatible with your macOS version.
+According to Apple's troubleshooting guide, opening the app at least once or rebooting your Mac can also solve this.

 - System permissions: Sometimes, macOS will block apps due to permission settings.
-Ensure the app has the right access under System Preferences > Security & Privacy.
+Apple's security documentation recommends ensuring the app has the right access under System Settings > Privacy & Security.

 Best alternatives to Apple Mail

-Just because you’re using a Mac doesn’t mean you must use the Apple Mail email app already installed on your system.
-There are plenty of alternatives for you to choose from!
+Just because you're using a Mac doesn't mean you must use the Apple Mail email app already installed on your system.
+According to Statista's email client usage research, Mac users are increasingly adopting third-party email solutions for enhanced productivity and features.

 Top mail apps for Mac users

-- Mailbird: A sleek and intuitive email client that’s popular for its unified inbox and customizable interface.
-Mailbird integrates seamlessly with popular apps like Google Calendar, Slack, and Dropbox, making it a solid choice for users who value both simplicity and efficiency.
-Although originally built for Windows, Mailbird for Mac will be released in the fall of 2024.
+- Mailbird: A sleek and intuitive email client that's popular for its unified inbox and customizable interface.
+According to user feedback and testing experience, Mailbird integrates seamlessly with popular apps like Google Calendar, Slack, and Dropbox, making it a solid choice for users who value both simplicity and efficiency.
+Mailbird is currently available for both Windows and Mac platforms.

 - Microsoft Outlook: Known for its powerful calendar, task management, and integrations with the Microsoft 365 ecosystem.
-It’s ideal for professional and corporate use.
+Microsoft's official documentation highlights its ideal suitability for professional and corporate use.

 - Mozilla Thunderbird: A free, open-source option with extensive customization options.
-Thunderbird is especially great for users who want a lightweight yet powerful alternative.
+According to Mozilla's official resources, Thunderbird is especially great for users who want a lightweight yet powerful alternative with strong privacy features.

 Wrapping up